 Clifton Ingram’s Dispute Resolution Team provides a full range of litigation, mediation and negotiation services to commercial clients.
 In the last few years the department has focused its attention on assisting SMEs in the tough economic times, providing free seminars on improving their credit control and to surveyors on dealing with dilapidations claims.
 The team has also assisted members of SMEs who have seen their shareholding jeopardised by the majority.

-“Clifton Ingram LLP’s team head Jonathan Davis has recently been acting in a substantial PPI claim and a software dispute, with Robert Cherry the other key figure.
+“Clifton Ingram LLP’s team has recently been acting in a substantial PPI claim and a software dispute, with Robert Cherry a key figure.
 The practice provides a ‘positive and no-nonsense approach’.”

 Legal 500 Directory

 Contact our Litigation & Dispute Resolution Lawyers in our Wokingham and Reading, Thames Valley offices

 Our solicitors at Clifton Ingram can advise you on any aspect of a dispute and can handle your case swiftly and effectively.
 We are a highly experienced, proactive and down-to-earth team of solicitors; bringing a high quality and professional service to your local area.
 We regularly advise clients across the South East, including Berkshire, Hampshire, Oxfordshire, Surrey, Wiltshire and London.
 Speak to one of our team today to see how we can help on 0808 164 1510.
 Our solicitors will move fast to find a solution personal to you.